mpampuch/git-notes/README.md

 git bisect reset
 ```

+[This video](https://www.youtube.com/watch?v=capyZ2D9Yz0) provides an excellent demonstration of `git bisect` and how it works.

 ### Bisect Best Practices

 1. **Have a reliable test**: Make sure you can quickly determine if the bug exists